strayMat/causal-ml-course/slides/penalized_linear_models.typ

   == 🪙 Interesting problems exhibit randomness

   $y=g(x)+ e$ with $E(e|x)=0$ and $text("Var")(e|x)=sigma^2$

+  *Irreducible or Bayes Error or Aleatoric Uncertainty*, due to : randomness or unobserved variables.

   #pause
   == 🥇 $g(dot)$ is the best possible estimator